 The SPI bus is a master/slave, 4-wire serial communications bus.
-The four signals are Data - master output/slave input (MOSI), master input/slave output (MISO), clock (SCLK), and slave select (SS or CS).
+The four signals are Data - master output/slave input (MOSI), master input/slave output (MISO), clock (SCLK), and slave select (SS) or chip select (CS).

-Whenever two devices communicate, one is referred to as the "master" and the other as the “slave”.
-The master drives the serial clock.
-Data is simultaneously transmitted and received, making it a full-duplex protocol.
-SPI uses the SS (or CS) line to specify which device data is being transferred to or from, so each unique device on the bus needs its own SS signal from the master.
-If there are 3 slave devices, there are 3 SS lines from the master, one to each slave.
+Whenever two devices communicate, one is referred to as the master and the other as the slave.
+The master drives the serial clock and the data is simultaneously transmitted and received, making it a full-duplex protocol.
+SPI uses the CS (or SS) line to specify which device data is being transferred to or from, so each unique device on the bus needs its own CS signal from the master.
+If there are 3 slave devices, there are 3 CS lines from the master, to each of the slaves.

 To begin communication, the bus master configures the clock, using a frequency supported by the slave device, typically a few MHz or tens of MHz.
 The master then selects the slave device with a logic level 0 on the select line.

 During each SPI clock cycle, a full duplex data transmission occurs.
 The master sends a bit on the MOSI line and the slave reads it, while the slave sends a bit on the MISO line and the master reads it.

 Transmissions involve two shift registers of a given word size, such as eight bits, one in the master and one in the slave.
 Data is usually shifted out with the most significant bit first while shifting a new least significant bit into the same register.
 After the register has been fully shifted out the master and slave have exchanged register values.
 If more data needs to be exchanged the shift registers are reloaded and the process repeats.
 Transmission may continue for any number of clock cycles.
 When complete, the master stops toggling the clock signal and deselects the slave.